-Getting pulled over for speeding is always a drag, but can be more stressful when it happens in a rental car.
-Beyond the urban megatropolis of New York City, the rest of New York state is mainly rural, where highways span hundreds of miles without hitting a big city.
+Getting pulled over for speeding is always a drag.
+But can be more stressful when it happens in a rental car.
+Beyond the urban megatropolis of New York City, most of New York state is rural, where highways span hundreds of miles without hitting a big city.
 Here’s what you should do if you get a speeding ticket in the Empire State.

 How Much Are Speeding Fines in New York?

 Speeding tickets in New York are based on how fast you were driving over the posted limit.
 Something to keep in mind is that you won’t see the amount of the fine listed on the ticket.
 You must first state that you are “guilty” or “not guilty.”
 Then the court will tell you how much to pay.
 In New York City, you’ll likely be able to do this online if you have a Traffic Violations Bureau (TVB) ticket.
 Otherwise, follow instructions on the ticket issued by the specific court for information on how to pay.